 The goal of anger management

 Many people think that anger management is about learning to suppress your anger.
-But never getting angry is not a good goal.
+But never getting angry is not a healthy goal.
 Anger is normal, and it will come out regardless of how hard you try to tamp it down.
-The true goal of anger management isn’t to suppress feelings of anger but rather to understand the message behind the emotion and express it in a healthy way without losing control.
+The true goal of anger management isn’t to suppress feelings of anger, but rather to understand the message behind the emotion and express it in a healthy way without losing control.
 When you do, you’ll not only feel better, you’ll also be more likely to get your needs met, be better able to manage conflict in your life, and strengthen your relationships.

 Mastering the art of anger management takes work, but the more you practice, the easier it will get.
 And the payoff is huge.
 Learning to control your anger and express it appropriately will help you build better relationships, achieve your goals, and lead a healthier, more satisfying life.

 - Out-of-control anger hurts your physical health.
 Constantly operating at high levels of stress and anger makes you more susceptible to heart disease, diabetes, a weakened immune system, insomnia, and high blood pressure.

 - Out-of-control anger hurts your mental health.
 Chronic anger consumes huge amounts of mental energy, and clouds your thinking, making it harder to concentrate or enjoy life.
 It can also lead to stress, depression, and other mental health problems.

 - Out-of-control anger hurts your career.
 Constructive criticism, creative differences, and heated debate can be healthy.
 But lashing out only alienates your colleagues, supervisors, or clients and erodes their respect.

 - Out-of-control anger hurts your relationships with others.
 It causes lasting scars in the people you love most and gets in the way of friendships and work relationships.
 Explosive anger makes it hard for others to trust you, speak honestly, or feel comfortable—and is especially damaging to children.

 Tip 1: Explore what’s really behind your anger